nivesh48/VisualOdometry/README.md

         ...

-Change the values of the variable `config` for training
+- Run the `main.py` file with changes to the `config` variable for DeepVO model training

 `
 config = {